MicrosoftDX/DeviceSilhouette/Documentation/architecture.md

 ## Service Fabric microservices:

 1. Device State Managment Service REST API (Stateless)

+  Enables external applications to communicate with the Device State Repository.
+Using the Device State Management Service an external application can get the latest state or send command to a device to change its states.

 2. State Processor Service (Stateless)

+  Receive state get/set requests and process those requests.
+All operations are Asynchronous.
+The State Processor Service receives requests from external applications through the Device State Management Service REST API, it also receives requests from devices through the Device Communication Provider endpoints.
+Then it execute the requests by communicating directly with the State Repository Service.
+The communication with the device is done through Device Communication Provider.

 2. Device State Repository (stateful Actor based)

+  Holds the Silhouette itself.
+Its a statful Actor based service that saves the list of the last messages sent to/from the device.

 4. Feedback Service (Stateless)
 5. Device Communication Provider (Stateless)
 6. Storage Provider Service (Stateless)